mriyas/E-Keralam/README.md

-# InfoApp — Firebase Realtime Database Driven Information App
+# E-Keralam — All Kerala government services at your finger tip

 A clean, production-ready Android app that reads all menu/content configuration from **Firebase Realtime Database** and renders a drill-down grid dashboard with rich content screens.